madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    \varepsilon^2_{a, b, c, \omega} = \sum_{k=1}^n \left( y_k -
        \left( A \; SS_k + B \; x_k^2 + C \; x_k  + D \right) \right)^2

-It would be fruitless to reiterate the partial derivatives with respect to :math:`A`, :math:`B`, :math:`C` and :math:`D`, used to obtain the optimized :math:`A_1`, :math:`B_1`, :math:`C_1` and :math:`D_1`, followed by :math:`a_1`, :math:`b_1`, :math:`c_1` and :math:`\omega_1` (according to
+There is no need to reiterate the partial derivatives with respect to :math:`A`, :math:`B`, :math:`C` and :math:`D`, used to obtain the optimized :math:`A_1`, :math:`B_1`, :math:`C_1` and :math:`D_1`, followed by :math:`a_1`, :math:`b_1`, :math:`c_1` and :math:`\omega_1` (according to